Yule Log (TV program): Cancellation and revival

 From 1974 to 1989, a special message by Richard N. Hughes, then the vice president and general manager of WPIX-TV, usually preceded the program, which was broadcast every Christmas Eve or Christmas Day, and sometimes both.
-In 1977, the program's broadcast on Christmas Eve was followed by WPIX's first ever live broadcast of Midnight Mass from St. Patrick's Cathedral.
+In 1977, the program's broadcast on Christmas Eve was followed by WPIX's first-ever live broadcast of Midnight Mass from St. Patrick's Cathedral.
 In 1978, the program was broadcast for the first time on Christmas morning.

 The cost of broadcasting the program without commercial interruption prompted Michael Eigner, who had been appointed as the station's new general manager upon Hughes's retirement, to cancel it in 1990; incidentally that year, director Whit Stillman included a scene of a New Yorker viewing the Log in his movie Metropolitan.
 Despite being flooded with hundreds of letters protesting the move, WPIX did not broadcast the program, a move that lasted for eleven years, the longest-lasting hiatus for a television special at that time.
 Beginning in 1997, WPIX offered various versions of The Yule Log on the Internet.

-In March 2000, Totowa, New Jersey resident Joseph Malzone, a longtime fan of The Yule Log, created a Web site named "Bring Back The Log", now named TheYuleLog.com, and administered by Lawrence F. "Chip" Arcuri, petitioning station management to bring back The Yule Log broadcast.
+In March 2000, Totowa, New Jersey, resident Joseph Malzone, a longtime fan of The Yule Log, created a Web site named "Bring Back The Log", now named TheYuleLog.com, and administered by Lawrence F. "Chip" Arcuri, petitioning station management to bring back The Yule Log broadcast.
 In December 2001, WPIX vice president/general manager Betty Ellen Berlamino announced during an appearance on local radio station WPLJ that the special would return to the television station after an eleven-year absence.
 Berlamino explained that people wanted "comfort food TV" in the aftermath of the September 11 attacks on the World Trade Center.
+(All-Christmas programming was experiencing a sudden uptick in popularity in 2001, following its nationwide rollout on radio stations.)
 The digitally restored program was the most-watched television program in the New York metropolitan area on Christmas Day that year and it has continued to be broadcast annually ever since as a result.